-Michael Topf, MA Topf Initiatives Wayne, PA
+Michael Topf President and CEO Topf Initiatives Wayne, PA

-Shortchanging good health practices in your workplace can have a dramatic impact not only on employees' health and well-being, but on their safety and productivity as well.
+Short-changing good health practices in your workplace can have a dramatic impact not only employees' health, but on their safety and productivity as well.

 People-watching is a favorite pastime of many, including myself and an associate I was talking to in the exhibit hall at a recent national safety conference.
 As we stood chatting about the latest in safety, health and environmental issues, we couldn't help but notice that so many of the attendees did not appear to be physically fit.
 Many people were overweight and out of shape.
 As we walked and talked, we observed quite a few people quickly exiting the building to have a cigarette.
 Attendees, huddled around tables at the food concessions, consumed large quantities of foods high in fats, sugar and artificial ingredients.